OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/run.md

 Use `ll-builder run` to run the compiled executable program.

-View the help information of `ll-builder run` command:
+View the help information for the `ll-builder run` command:

 ```bash
 ll-builder run --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-builder [options] run